Applied Practice (AP) Experience

 The UVa MPH Program takes an individualized approach to supporting students in Applied Practice (AP) experiences as students identify opportunities, engage in experiences, develop products, and attain competencies.
 AP experiences are tailored to the particular foundational and concentration-specific competencies each student chooses to achieve by graduation from the MPH program.

-Students are required to have a minimum of 1 course credit of graded AP experience.
+Students are expected to have 2 course credits of graded AP experience.
 They must produce a minimum of two work products that are useful to the community partner and demonstrate the attainment of a minimum of five competencies, at least three of which being foundational.

 Students are also required to complete the Professionalism in Community Engagement module and submit all AP forms.